 Dr. King is co-author, together with Dr. Brian Mitchell, of How to Run a College from Johns Hopkins University Press.
-Their second book, Creative Inquiry and the Liberal Arts, is forthcoming from Stanford University Press.
+Their second book, The Creative Generation, is forthcoming from Stanford University Press.

 In addition to his work in academe, Dr. King is a serial entrepreneur.
 He is on the board of Grifiti.
 He was president of Zama Networks.
 He was also chief scientist of F5 Networks.
 He served as the 2007 entrepreneur-in-residence at Tech Fort Worth.
 Formerly, he was a research scientist at the Human Interface Technology Laboratory at the University of Washington.
 He has also conducted research at the Advanced Telecommunications Research Institute and Hughes Research Laboratories.

 Dr. King serves as chairman of the board of Teachers Without Borders.
 He serves on the board of directors of the Council on Library and Information Resources, the advisory board of the Theodore Roosevelt Center, and the advisory council of Stanford University Libraries.
 Formerly, Dr. King served on the boards of Connexions, Rice University Press, Fossil Rim Wildlife Center, Southwestern University, Benaroya Research Institute, and the Pacific Northwest Ballet.